Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-I guess I just wish it was included as part of the base subscription.
+I guess I wish it was included as part of the base subscription.
 Or at least a little less pricey.
-With that said, there are other companies (like iTalki for example), where you can get live tutoring or coaching for much cheaper.
+With that said, there are other companies (like iTalki for example), where you can get live tutoring or coaching for cheaper.
 These types of services could be a nice supplement to the Rosetta Stone core curriculum if you’re on a budget.

 Verdict: Learning Spanish With Rosetta Stone